 The Know Thyself team is an interdisciplinary group of researchers.
-The project therefore started with a series of introduction presentations where every two weeks researchers gave 20 minute introductory talks about the work and how they see it relating to the Know Thyself project.
-Before are screen recordings of the presentations that were delivered with Zoom.
+The project started with a series of introduction presentations where researchers gave 20 minute introductory talks about their work and how it relates to the Know Thyself project.

 HISTORY AND CONTEXT / May 27, 2020

 University of Alberta / Dr. Lianne McTavish’s interdisciplinary research centres on early modern French medical imagery.
 She has published over 40 single-authored articles in journals such as Social History of Medicine and Medical History, as well as a single-authored monograph titled Childbirth and the Display of Authority in Early Modern France (2005) (and 4 other books).
 Dr. McTavish has curated several art and science exhibitions, including Perceptions of Promise in 2010 and Flux in 2017.